Wednesday, January 30, 2013

 Mix the two cans of soup with a little water or milk, maybe a quarter of a can.
 This will make it easier to get the tots all coated and spread out on top of the meat mixture.

-You gotta toss the tots in the soup quickly before they all clump up in a frozen glob!
+Toss the tots in the soup quickly before they all clump up in a frozen glob!

 Pour the hot meat mixture in the casserole dish,